 Environmental Engineer 1

-1: Possession of a bachelor's or higher-level degree in engineering or engineering technology, granted in an engineering curriculum which is accredited by the Accreditation Board for Engineering and Technology as a first or second professional degree in engineering or engineering technology, or a degree registered by the NYS Education Department for professional licensing in engineering;
+1: Possession of a bachelor's or higher-level degree in engineering granted in an engineering curriculum which is accredited by the Accreditation Board for Engineering and Technology as a first or second professional degree in engineering or a degree registered by the NYS Education Department for professional licensing in engineering;

-2: Possession of an Engineer-In-Training Certificate resulting from successfully passing Part A of the professional engineer's licensing examination;
+2: A certificate resulting from successfully passing Part A of the professional engineer's licensing examination;

 3: One year of full-time experience in professional environmental engineering.